Best Backpacking Sleeping Bags 2024

 The fill weight refers to the weight of the down material and is a factor in how much the sleeping bag will weigh and how warm it will be.
 This metric, along with the fill power, will determine the warmth of the sleeping bag.

-Hydrophobic Down and Water-Resistant Fabrics
+Hydrophobic Down And Water-Resistant Fabrics

 There’s significant controversy over the long-term durability and efficacy of water-resistant down.
 For that reason, we did not use waterproof down as a criterion to determine whether a sleeping bag made our list.
 Waterproof down is down that has been treated with a coating that makes it less likely to become soaked and lose its insulative abilities when exposed to moisture.
 However, some skeptics claim that the coating can cause down to clump, reducing its overall insulative ability.